cldf-datasets/liljegrenhindukush/raw/PH03c-CCCVstructure.md

 | b.  | /rdwaː/   | ‘stone’ (BFT-40listHS:032) |

-In the region, CCCV Syllable Structures are with relative certainty found in only six of the sample languages.
-Three of those are Tibeto-Burman.
+In the region, CCCV Syllable Structures are with relative certainty found in only a handful of the sample languages, among them the Tibeto-Burman.

 | Feature value | \# of varieties displaying it | %   |